Ōdai Yamamoto I Site

 The Ōdai Yamamoto I Site (大平山元I遺跡, Ōdaiyamamoto ichi iseki) is a Jōmon archaeological site in the town of Sotogahama, Aomori Prefecture, in the Tōhoku region of northern Japan.
-Excavations in 1998 uncovered forty-six earthenware fragments which have been dated as early as 14,500 BC (ca 16,500 BP); this places them among the earliest pottery currently known.
+Excavations in 1998 uncovered forty-six earthenware fragments which have been dated as early as 14,500 BCE (ca 16,500 BP); this places them among the earliest pottery currently known.
 As the earliest in Japan, this marks the transition from the Japanese Paleolithic to Incipient Jōmon.
 Other pottery of a similar date has been found at Gasya and Khummi on the lower Amur River.
 Such a date puts the development of pottery before the warming at the end of the Pleistocene.